 There will be an Advisory Committee of at least three graduate faculty members.

 Each degree candidate must present an exhibition or performance of their studio work, as well as a critical paper between 4,000 and 5,000 words in length that articulates the aesthetic, historical, theoretical, and technical issues pertinent to their artwork.
 The submitted studio work must demonstrate a professional level of competence and a significant aesthetic investigation, as approved by the candidate's master's examination committee.

 The Master's Examination

 At the time of the exhibition, the MFA candidate will be expected to successfully complete a final oral examination devoted chiefly to the MFA exhibition with reference to the supporting critical paper.
-An external examiner from outside the university will be selected to sit on the examination committee and will submit a written appraisal of the oral defence, paper and exhibition.
+An external examiner from outside the university will be selected to sit on the examination committee.
 This is a school examination identified as the master's examination.

 In addition to meeting the university's MFA regulations regarding thesis format, the candidate must submit appropriate visual documentation of the MFA exhibition as well as the supporting critical paper, to the director of the School of Fine Art and Music for inclusion in the school's archives.